 JUS361 - Court Systems

 An examination of the American judicial system, highlighting state, local, and federal court systems, including an assessment of their hierarchy, subject matter and personal jurisdiction, this course will also review judicial reasoning, judicial process, and the chief personnel responsible for judicial operations.
 More particularly, the course will expose the various phases inherent in civil and criminal litigation, including the concepts of jurisdiction, venue, parties and the pleadings that guide advocacy.

 Courtroom procedures used in criminal and civil trial courts are studied as students examine the courtroom environment through guided reading and critical evaluation of a mock trial case study.
 Students are expected to participate in simulated mock trial proceedings in the classroom with an emphasis on the roles of law enforcement, attorneys, prosecutors, forensics, and expert witnesses in the trial process.
 This course requires both independent work product and team collaboration.
 It is recommended for students pursuing careers in legal fields, law enforcement, and forensics.
 (3 crs)

 JUS375 - Criminal Law

-An introduction to substantive criminal law that reviews the social, philosophical and legal foundations of criminal codification, the course also covers the historical development of criminal law in the U.S. Other subject matter includes parties to crimes, including principals/accessories, criminal capacity, criminal elements (e.g., mens rea and actus reus), and the specific crimes against person, property and public order.
-Lastly, the course captures criminal law from the defendant's perspective by reviewing the accused's mental states, potential defenses and uses of mitigation.
-Prerequisite: JUS 101 or permission of the instructor.
-(3 crs.)
+An introduction to substantive criminal law that reviews the social and legal foundations of criminal codification, the course also covers the historical development of criminal law in the U.S. Other subject matter includes criminal capacity, criminal elements (e.g., mens rea and actus reus), and specific crimes against person, property, and public order.
+Lastly, the course captures criminal law from the defendant's perspective by reviewing the accused's mental states and defenses.

 JUS376 - Criminal Procedure